LucasEnard/formation-template-python/README.md

 Everything in the production is going to inherit functions ; Those are the `on_init` function that resolve at the creation of an instance of this class and the `on_tear_down` function that resolve when the instance is killed.
 This will be useful to set variables or close a used open file when writing.

-We can now create our first production.<br>
+It is to be noted that **a production** with almost all the services, processes and operations **was alredy created**.<br>
+If you are asked to connect use username:SuperUser and password:SYS<br>

+From here you can go directly to [Business Operations](#7-business-operations).

+But if you are interested on how to create a production, the steps to create one if needed or just for information are:<br>
-It is needed to go to the management portal and to connect using username:SuperUser and password:SYS<br>
+Go to the management portal and to connect using username:SuperUser and password:SYS<br>
 Then, we will go through the [Interoperability] and [Configure] menus:

 ![ProductionMenu](https://user-images.githubusercontent.com/77791586/164473827-ffa2b322-095a-46e3-8c8b-16d467a80485.png)